-Valuation Date: June 30, 2020

-Actuarial Cost Method: Individual Entry-Age Normal

-Inflation: 2.25%

-Mortality:

-Investment Rate of Return: 2.75%, net of OPEB Plan investment expense; including inflation

-Single Discount Rate: 1.92% as of June 30, 2021

-Demographic Assumptions: Based on the experience study performed for the South Carolina projections based on a fully generational basis by the 80% of Scale UMP to account for future mortality improvements and adjusted with multipliers based on plan experience.

-Retirement Systems for the 5-year period ending June 30, 2019 For healthy retirees, the gender-distinct South Carolina Retirees 2020 Mortality Tables are used with fully generational mortality ultimate trend rate of 4.00% over a period of 15 years 79% for retirees who are eligible for funded premiums
+Valuation Date: June 30, 2021 Actuarial Cost Method: Inflation: Individual Entry-Age Normal 2.25% Investment Rate of Return: 2.75%, net of OPEB Plan investment expense; including inflation Single Discount Rate: 3.69% as of June 30, 2022 Demographic Assumptions: Based on the experience study performed for the South Carolina Retirement Systems for the 5-year period ending June 30, 2019 Mortality: For healthy retirees, the gender-distinct South Carolina Retirees 2020 Mortality Tables are used with multipliers based on plan experience; the rates are projected on a fully generational basis using 80% of the ultimate rates of Scale MP-2019 to account for future mortality improvements.
+Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 15 years.
+Aging Factors: Based on plan specific experience.
+Retiree Participation: 79% for retirees who are eligible for funded premiums.
+59% participation for retirees who are eligible for Partial Funded Premiums 20% participation for retirees who are eligible for Non-Funded Premiums Notes: The discount rate changed from 1.92% as of June 30, 2021 to 3.69% as of June 30, 2022.

-Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an

-Retiree Participation: 79% for retirees who are eligible for funded premiums

-59% participation for retirees who are eligible for Partial Funded

-Premiums

-20% participation for retirees who are eligible for Non-Funded

-Premiums

-Notes: The discount rate changed from 2.45% as of June 30, 2020 to the plan's anticipated experience.

-1.92% as of June 30, 2021; demographic and salary increases assumptions were updated to reflect the 2020 SCRS experience study and the health care trend rates were reset to better reflect